Abdullah00110/Inventory-Task/README.md

     Logging is configured to log messages to both the console and a file (debug.log).
 You can modify the logging configuration in settings.py as needed.

     **Caching**
     The API uses Redis to cache item data.
-Could you make sure that the Redis server is running to take advantage of this feature?
+Could you ensure the Redis server runs to take advantage of this feature?

     **Contributing**
     ```Fork the repository.